 $ pktool export objtype=key label=apache outformat=pem \ outfile=server.key

-To ensure that your client will accept this server key, add the CA certificate (apacheCA) to the accepted CA directory on the client system and restart the ca-certificates service to create the required links for OpenSSL.
+To ensure that your client will accept this server key, add the CA certificate (apacheCA) to the accepted CA directory on the client and restart the ca-certificates service to create the required links for OpenSSL.

 Use the following command to extract the CA certificate: